Things to Do in Bucharest: A Complete Guide for First-Time Visitors

 Where to Stay in Bucharest

-Most recently, we stood at Hotel Cismigiu and had a great time.
+We stood at Hotel Cismigiu and had a great time.
 The hotel is located in the centre of Bucharest, offers spacious suites and the breakfast is amazing, complemented with a great view from the rooftop bistro.
+Read our hotel review below.

 We have also stayed at Ramada by Wyndham Bucharest Parc which is close to the city centre but also close to the airport and Therme Bucharest.